 For Universal Replicator, an integer from 1 through 255 (seconds) must be specified.
-If this option is not specified, 60 seconds is set by default.
+If this option is not specified, the value set for the journal on the P-VOL side is applied.
 Use the raidcom modify journal command to change the value range to 256 to 600.